 In addition, investing in real estate can be risky.
 There’s more risk than investing in the stock market, but there’s also the opportunity to see a greater return on investment.
 On average, the gross return for rental investors is around 10%, whereas stocks yield only 4% to5% at best.
 But, then, if you wind up with bad tenants who don’t pay, well . . .

 It’s always best to get pre-approved for a mortgage loan before you begin looking at potential properties.
 You will know ahead of time what you can afford, and when you find a good deal in your price range, you can jump on it ahead of other investors.

 The next, and maybe the most important, step in our guide to buying your first investment property in Riverside involves determining whether the property you’ve selected will yield a good return on investment (ROI).
 You can get an idea of this by looking into the property’s net annual income.
 Then, if your expenses are mostly aligned with the current owner’s, your potential ROI should be about the same.

 With rental property, you can use the “rule of 1%.”
 This rule states that the monthly rent should be at least 1% of your purchase price.
 If you can get that much in rent, then you are likely to see an adequate ROI.

 What to Avoid

 There are also a few things that should be bright red warning flags.
 And these are properties that need a lot of fixing up and those in areas where it’s difficult to get tenants or tenants who cannot afford the rental payments you need to meet your ROI requirements.
 In such cases, you’re better off just moving on to the next potential property

 Are You Cut Out to Be a Landlord?

-Keep in mind that this is just a brief guide to buying your first investment property in Los Angeles – that is, it just highlights the most important points for first-time investment-property buyers.
+Keep in mind that this is just a brief guide to buying your first investment property in Riverside – that is, it just highlights the most important points for first-time investment-property buyers.
 But, hopefully, it will be enough to help you get started and make a wise property choice.